ThomasPGriffin/thomaspgriffin.github.io/pages/research.md

 ### <u>WORKING PAPERS<u>

 #### *[Losing Control?
-The 20-Year Decline in Loan Covenant Restrictions]({{ BASE_PATH}}/pages/violTrend_20191118.pdf)* – with <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a> and <a href="https://www.commerce.virginia.edu/faculty/smith">David Smith</a>
+The 20-Year Decline in Loan Covenant Violations]({{ BASE_PATH}}/pages/violTrend_202112.pdf)* – with <a href="https://sites.google.com/view/gregnini/home">Greg Nini</a> and <a href="https://www.commerce.virginia.edu/faculty/smith">David Smith</a>
 <div align="justify">
-This paper finds that lenders today rely on less restrictive financial covenants compared to 20 years ago, resulting in a nearly 70% drop in the annual proportion of U.S. public firms reporting a covenant violation.
-To study this decline, we develop a simple model of optimal covenant design that balances the costs associated with violations that occur when a firm is not in danger of financial distress (“false positives”) with the costs of failing to detect a borrower in danger of financial distress (“false negatives”).
-We present evidence that lenders have eased the restrictiveness of covenants in ways that greatly reduce the ratio of false positives relative to false negatives, including by switching to covenant packages with higher signal-to-noise ratios.
+The annual proportion of U.S. public firms that report a financial covenant violation fell nearly 70% between 1997 and 2016.
+To understand this trend, we develop a model of covenant design that shows the optimal threshold varies with covenants’ ability to discriminate between distressed and non-distressed borrowers and with the relative costs associated with screening incorrectly.
+We document a steady improvement in covenants’ ability to identify distressed borrowers.
+However, the dramatic fall in violations is best attributed to an increased willingness to trade off early detection of some distressed borrowers in exchange for fewer false-positive violations, particularly since 2008-09.
 </div>

 #### *[Shareholder Litigation Risk and the Information Environment: Revisiting Evidence from Two Natural Experiments]({{ BASE_PATH}}/pages/bfg_20210628.pdf)* – with <a href="https://sites.google.com/site/audralboone/home?authuser=0">Audra Boone</a> and <a href="https://www.lebow.drexel.edu/people/eliezerfich">Eliezer Fich</a>